 Regular $4,747.
 Includes Implant, Abutment & Crown.

 * Offer available for new and existing patients for their first implant.
-Offer cannot be used with insurance.
+The offer cannot be used with insurance.
 Call for details.
-Advertised fee is the minimum fee, subject to clinical need.
+The advertised fee is the minimum fee, subject to clinical need.
 This pricing does not include extractions, or - if necessary - sinus lifts or bone grafts.
 One or more of these ADA codes may reflect the treatment rendered under this offer.
 D6010, D6056, D6058.

 Monday: 9:00 a.m. – 6:00 p.m.